 DLH Holdings Corp.
 (DLHC) Gains But Lags Market: What You Should Know

-Heading into today, shares of the company had gained 6.62% over the past month, outpacing the Business Services sector's gain of 5.67% and the S&P 500's gain of 4.63% in that time.
+Heading into today, shares of the company had gained 3.28% over the past month, outpacing the Business Services sector's loss of 4.2% and the S&P 500's loss of 1.42% in that time.

-Investors will be hoping for strength from DLH Holdings Corp. as it approaches its next earnings release.
+Wall Street will be looking for positivity from DLH Holdings Corp. as it approaches its next earnings report date.
 In that report, analysts expect DLH Holdings Corp. to post earnings of $0.33 per share.
 This would mark year-over-year growth of 73.68%.
-Our most recent consensus estimate is calling for quarterly revenue of $95.2 million, up 54.77% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $95.2 million, up 54.77% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $1.34 per share and revenue of $378 million, which would represent changes of +65.43% and +53.6%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for DLH Holdings Corp.These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for DLH Holdings Corp.These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-DLH Holdings Corp. is holding a Zacks Rank of #3 (Hold) right now.
+DLH Holdings Corp. is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, DLH Holdings Corp. is holding a Forward P/E ratio of 13.22.
-Its industry sports an average Forward P/E of 11.7, so we one might conclude that DLH Holdings Corp. is trading at a premium comparatively.
+In terms of valuation, DLH Holdings Corp. is currently trading at a Forward P/E ratio of 13.15.
+This valuation marks a premium compared to its industry's average Forward P/E of 11.36.

 The Staffing Firms industry is part of the Business Services sector.
-This group has a Zacks Industry Rank of 101, putting it in the top 40% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 55, which puts it in the top 22% of all 250+ industries.

 Click to get this free report